10 Reasons to Grow Basket Willows on Your Homestead

 6. Willow branches can be used as a natural rooting hormone.

 Let willows help you root your cuttings.
-Take willow branches and cut them with pruning shears into one inch pieces.
-Drop into a water that you are using to root soft plant cuttings.
+Take willow branches and cut them with pruning shears into one-inch pieces.
+Drop in to the water that you are using to root soft plant cuttings.
 The willow encourages root development.
-See a more in depth tutorial on how to use willow as a natural rooting hormone, in my post on the Attainable Sustainable blog.
+See a more in-depth tutorial on how to use willow as a natural rooting hormone, in my post on the Attainable Sustainable blog.